-Raising a picky eater can feel like you’re being insulted by that food critic from Ratatouille multiple times a day.
+Raising a picky eater can make a parent feel like they’re being insulted by the food critic from Ratatouille multiple times a day.
 Slaved over a hot grill to make an amazing steak?
 This looks like something that could have been scraped from a shoe, remove it at once!
 Produced an omelet to die for?
 What folded abomination have you laid upon the table?
 It goes to the floor!
 Made a peanut butter and jelly as a last ditch?
 This would have been perfect save for being desecrated by the presence of crust!
 Commence tantrum!

 The problem, however, is that internalizing the actions of a picky eater can make the issue worse.
-Because the more uptight you get about your kid eating, the less likely your kid will eat.
+Because the more uptight a parent gets about feeding their kid, the less likely a kid will eat.
 It’s far more beneficial for parents to find a place at the table with expert tactics in hand.
 But they need to understand what’s actually happening first.

 Don’t Be A Short-Order Cook